-Chickens are the focus of Sunday dinners, jokes and even directions in the South.
-Directions to anything on U.S. 41 in Marietta, Georgia almost always includes a reference to the “Big Chicken,” that sits atop a KFC.
+Chicken is the focus of Sunday dinners, jokes and even directions in the South.
+Some Southern Baptists call it the “gospel bird.”
+If you are traveling down U.S. 41 in Marietta, Georgia and get lost, you will almost always have a reference to to the “Big Chicken,” that sits atop a KFC when being told how to get where you are going.
 I didn’t feel like I had truly lived until I ate a two-piece all white with mashed potatoes in its shadow.

 An early childhood memory involves my parents cutting up chickens at my uncle’s house.
 Somehow, I didn’t make the connection between the flying feathers and what ended up on my plate a few days later and I happily enjoyed my dinner.

+Even before we started traveling, I was known as the “chicken reporter.”
 One of my first freelance assignments was doing an article for Tyson Foods in Heflin, Alabama in the 90s.
-I toured the plant with the manager and I watched the process from the time the chickens arrived clucking and with feathers until they left again sans feathers and not making any noise.
-I didn’t eat meat for a couple of months after that but the smell of fried chicken at a local eatery lured me back to the dark side.
+I toured the plant with the manager and I watched the process from the time the birds arrived clucking and with feathers until they left again sans feathers and not making any noise.
+I didn’t eat meat for a couple of months after that.
 A side note about Heflin—chicken trucks were always wrecking there and I think I covered more of those as the paper’s editor than I did of county commissioners squabbling.
 It happened so often I ran out of headlines and resorted to “Chicken Dumpings” the last time our feathered friends ended up on U.S. 78.

-I can’t seem to escape chickens.
-Once when I was covering a fire in Dalton, Ga., I visited a burned office.
-In the middle of the charred remains was a chicken.
+Once when I was covering a fire in Dalton, Ga., while working as a crime reporter, I visited a burned office.
+In the middle of the charred remains was a live chicken.
 I think he was laughing at us because he was not cooked in the fire.

 Cluckers Bessie and Gus used to grace the lawn of the Murray County Courthouse in the late 2000s.
 You can read my story on their chickennapping here but I don’t remember if they ever caught their abductors.